 - Strainer – Any kind will do.
 Just set strainer lined with cheesecloth over a bowl to catch the whey (watery part separated from yogurt) and you are good to go.

-- STEP SIX: Press “yogurt” button until timer reads 08:00 (it will then go to 0:00 and count up to 8 hours).
+Press “yogurt” button until timer reads 08:00 and that’s it.
+It will start the countdown at 0:00 and count up to 8 hours.
 You’ll know when it’s done because it will be thick and gelatinous.
 If it isn’t, process for another 1-3 hours.

-- STEP SEVEN: When yogurt is done fermenting pour into a strainer lined with a cheesecloth.
-Make sure there is a bowl underneath to catch the whey.
+When yogurt is done fermenting pour into a cheesecloth-lined strainer with a bowl underneath to catch the whey.
+(Or use my favorite yogurt strainer if you don’t want to mess around with cheesecloth.)
 Put in the fridge and strain for 2-3 hours for standard yogurt or 4-5 hours for greek yogurt.

 The cold start method simply uses ultra filtered milk and a couple tablespoons of plain yogurt (also known as yogurt starter).
 No boil yogurt can only be done with ultra filtered milk, such as Fairlife brand.